How To Win Clients Through Professional Branding

 The marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products."

 Unfortunately, I find Entrepreneur Magazine’s definition a little unfinished.
 Don’t get me wrong.
 These elements are all extremely important.
-What they’re referring to is more closely inline with what is called “Corporate Identify”, which is a small piece of a much bigger “Branding” puzzle.
+What they’re referring to is more closely inline with what is called “Corporate Identity”, which is a small piece of a much bigger “Branding” puzzle.

 Corporate Identity includes things that are more visual; what your clients or customers see.
 In my agency, when we would design a Corporate Identity Package, it would include things like a logo, color pallet, business cards, letterhead templates, envelopes and sometimes even basic signage.